My spouse and I agree on everything or nearly everything—do I still need a divorce attorney? Find out what’s recommended here.

 While many people hire divorce attorneys to handle the entire case, you can use an attorney in other capacities.

 You might hire an attorney to consult on your case to review the paperwork you create yourself.
 This is a more affordable option and still gives you the peace of mind of a legal review.

 You can also use an attorney to help with mediation or negotiations.
 These processes can help you sort out any areas of disagreement.

 A divorce attorney is there to protect your interests throughout your divorce case.
 Even when you think you agree on everything, it can give you peace of mind to have someone advocating for you and helping you understand the process.

 Are you considering a divorce?
-Contact us for a free initial consultation to see how we can help you through your divorce in the Dallas area.
+Contact us for a consultation to see how we can help you through your divorce in the Dallas area.